jeffpar/pcjs.v1/blog/2015/02/23/README.md

 I won't make the attempt here, either.
-Using information from various sources, I'll start with an overview of the steppings, including how each stepping was externally marked and internally identified, along with lists of associated errata, then move on to more detailed errata information (from Intel's own documents), and end with a summary of undocumented 80386 instructions.
+Using information from various sources, I'll start with an overview of the steppings, including how each stepping was externally marked and internally identified, along with lists of associated errata, then move on to more detailed errata information, based on Intel's own documents.

 ### Steppings